arjuntendulkar/image-processing-101/README.md

 ```

 ## Other errors?
-Submit an issue on Github, and I'll do my best to help you out!
+Submit an issue on Github, and I'll do my best to help you out!.